Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Step 5: Scale What Works

 Once you’ve identified high-performing content categories, increase spend there.
 Contextual campaigns scale differently than behavioral — instead of expanding audience segments, you expand the range of content topics and the volume of relevant inventory.
+This is a more sustainable growth lever as third-party tracking shrinks.

 The Hybrid Approach: Contextual + First-Party Data

-Here’s what a hybrid approach looks like in practice:
+Here’s what a working hybrid looks like:

 Frequently Asked Questions